Nun-z/Nun-z.github.io/README.md

 **3.**  Click on the checkbox for any genre.

-**4.**  Scroll down to the support info section and read the App Developer Agreement.
-If the agreement says that a privacy policy is not required for your app, click on the "no" radio button and leave the other fields blank.
+**4.**  Click on the "yes" button for the privacy policy section and enter a valid URL.

 ![policy](https://i.imgur.com/z3QsbXr.png "select the appropriate radio button for your app")